albelax/StableFluids/README.md

 ### Project Structure
 The project is divided in a parts:

-#### solver_cpu
-the serial implementation of the solver, slightly changed from the original version, the subProject compiles into a shared library
+* solver_cpu: the serial implementation of the solver, slightly changed from the original version, the subProject compiles into a shared library

-#### solver_gpu
-the parallel version of the solver, the subProject compiles into a shared library
+* solver_gpu: the parallel version of the solver, the subProject compiles into a shared library

-#### application
-The OpenGL project that uses the two libraries and runs the simulation
+* application: The OpenGL project that uses the two libraries and runs the simulation

-#### Test
-This project's sole purpose is to check that every component works correctly
+* Test: This project's sole purpose is to check that every component works correctly

-#### Benchmark
-This small project is used to measure the speedups
+* Benchmark: This small project is used to measure the speedups

 #### Common
 Common contains libraries and headers that the solvers and the applications need: